olepoeschl/Upme/README.md

     - [ ] full replacement of all application files
     - [ ] incremental patch based on changes
 - [ ] installer-based updates
+- [ ] select desired new version out of a list of available updates
 - [ ] fetch updates from custom web server
 - [ ] fetch updates from Github Releases